CaptainCrouton89/AlariaWiki/Life and Death.md

 The shadow is made of pure negative energy from [Nydus, the Black Sun].
 A long, faint strand of it stretches all the way back to the sun.

+### The Spirit

+One's spirit is made of pure Psyic Energy, pulled from the swirling mass throughout the planes.

 ## Astral & Malstaric Thread

 Binding the [soul](Life and Death) and [shadow](Life and Death) to the [spirit](Life and Death) is a creature’s astral and malstaric thread.
 If this thread is broken, the creature dies, and their newly freed [soul](Life and Death) and [shadow](Life and Death) float up and sink down to the [Astral Plane](Astral Plane) and [Malstaris](Malstaris) respectively, while their [spirit](Life and Death) fades to [Celesté](Celesté).